 - Other appropriate music, business, and personal attributes supportive to this demanding and competitive profession

-Prospective students must audition on their primary instrument before an audition committee on one of four annual audition dates.
+Prospective students must audition on their primary instrument before an audition committee on one of the annual audition dates.

 Auditions and Advising